olell/uURU/docs/phone-flavors.md

-# How to Implement Phone Flavors
+# Implement custom phone flavors

 uURU has a pluggable phone flavor system which can be used to implement autoprovisioning or other functions for custom phone types.